A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2025

 (I love Balega socks for running and tried to order these Balega Blister Resist socks before heading out last year, but they were sold out everywhere.)

-Smartwool Performance Hike Light Cushion Crew
+Smartwool Women’s Hike Light Cushion Crew Socks, Light Gray, Medium

 Toe Socks